An implicit unified gas-kinetic wave-particle method for radiative transport process: Numerical analysis

-\begin{theorem} The UGKWP is regime-adaptive.
-In optically thick regime, the computational complexity of UGKWP method degenerates to the computational complexity of the diffusion equation. \end{theorem} \begin{proof} In the optically thick regime as $\epsilon\to0$, we have
+\begin{theorem} The IUGKWP is regime-adaptive.
+In an optically thick regime, the computational complexity of the IUGKWP method degenerates to the computational complexity of the diffusion equation. \end{theorem} \begin{proof} In the optically thin regime as $\varepsilon\to\infty$, the Monte Carlo particle number becomes